 Font Format Binary Architecture-Specific

 Bitmap distribution format No No

 Portable compiled format Yes No

-Little Endian prebuilt format Yes Yes (x86)
+Little Endian prebuilt format Yes Yes (x86 and ppc)

 Big Endian prebuilt format Yes Yes (SPARC)

 The Solaris environment contains compressed .pcf files (files with .pcf.Z extensions).
 You can uncompress these if you want.
 If you add fonts to your system, you can either compress the files or not.
 Use uncompressed files if you want the fonts to display somewhat faster.
 Leave the files compressed if you want to conserve disk space.
+For more information, see the compress(1) man page.